 ESNATS stands for Embryonic Stem cell-based Novel Alternative Testing Strategies and aims at developing a novel toxicity test platform based on embryonic stem cells (ESCs), in particular human ESC (hESCs) to accelerate drug development, reduce related R&D costs and propose a powerful alternative to animal tests.

-To reach these goals, ESNATS will develop a battery of toxicity tests using hESC lines subjected to standardised culture and differentiation protocols.
+To reach these goals, ESNATS has developped a battery of toxicity tests using hESC lines subjected to standardised culture and differentiation protocols.
 The different tests cover reproductive toxicity, neurotoxicity, metabolism and toxicokinetics, and will finally be integrated into an "all-in-one" test system.
 Culture of the required hESC lines will be automated and scaled-up to enable future industrial use of the developed toxicity tests.

 ESNATS results will increase patient safety by developing of human test systems with better predictivity compared to animal tests, will thus contribute to reduce, refine and replace animal tests (3 Rs principle), lower drug testing cost, and allow rapid medium to high throughput testing substances.